Swival/calibra/docs.md/analysis.md

 ### summary.md

-A Markdown report with variant rankings (sorted by rank), Pareto-efficient variants highlighted, instability warnings, and per-task pass rates.
+A Markdown report with variant rankings (sorted by rank), Pareto-efficient variants highlighted, and instability warnings.

 ### summary.csv